 Relative to business disputes, Katie has represented clients in various commercial industries including manufacturers, food servicers, hospitals, insurers, and real property developers and owners.
 She has experience defending and asserting claims involving breaches of contract, business valuation, breaches of fiduciary duties, commercial leases, employment-related disputes, alleged discrimination, option contracts, purchase agreements, and the uniform commercial code.

 Katie is an active member of her professional community.
-She is as an officer for Rhode Island’s chapter of the National Association of Women in Construction (NAWIC), a steering committee member for American Bar Association’s Forum on Construction Law, a public member appointed to the Rhode Island Contractor’s Licensing & Registration Board, and a board member on Roger Williams University Construction Management Professional Advisory Board.
+She is a member and has served as officer for Rhode Island’s chapter of the National Association of Women in Construction (NAWIC), is a steering committee member for American Bar Association’s Forum on Construction Law, a public member appointed to the Rhode Island Contractor’s Licensing & Registration Board, and a board member on Roger Williams University Construction Management Professional Advisory Board.

 Prior to joining Pierce Atwood, Katie clerked for the Honorable Justice Gilbert V. Indeglia of the Rhode Island Supreme Court and the Justices of the Rhode Island Superior Court in Providence County.
 And before becoming a lawyer, she worked at Camp Dresser & McKee (now CDM Smith, Inc.) as a civil and environmental engineer.

-- American Bar Association - Forum on the Construction Industry
+- American Bar Association - Forum on Construction Law

 - Roger Williams University Construction Management Professional Advisory Board

 - Contributing author, Chapter 4: “Statutes of Limitation and Repose,” Construction Defects, American Bar Association Forum on Construction Law (2d.
 Ed.
 2021)